Montanaz0r/MMA-parser-for-Sherdog-and-UFC-data/README.md

 ## Wrap-Up

-You may find docstrings to be helpful, make sure you read them before using.
+You may find docstrings helpful, make sure you read them before using.
 Please also make sure you are not violiting site's terms of use before you will scrape data!